IDC

 Firewall Configuration for vCenter connection

-The Veeam Backup and Replication Server and Veeam proxy server should be connected to the VMware vCenter using HTTPS through TCP port 443.
-At VMware Cloud on AWS/DellEMC, there is no need to open ports to the ESXi hosts themselves.
-As the vCenter Server is by design of VMware Cloud on AWS/DellEMC on another network (Management Network), you need to configure one of the following 3 options:
+The Veeam Backup Server and VMware Backup Proxy should be connected to the VMware vCenter using HTTPS through TCP port 443.
+In VMware Cloud on AWS, there is no need to open ports to the ESXi hosts themselves, as the vCenter Server is by the design of VMware Cloud on AWS on another network (Management Network).
+You will need to configure one of the following 3 options:

 Usage of the local connection for customers with VMware NSX-t (default)

-NSX-t allows VMC customers to access the management network over the built-in firewall directly.
-TCP Port 443 needs to be opened from all Veeam Backup and Veeam Proxy Servers as a Source with the vCenter internal IP as a target.
+NSX-t allows VMC customers to directly access the management network over the built-in firewall.
+TCP Port 443 needs to be opened from all Veeam Backup and VMware Backup Proxy servers as a Source with the vCenter internal IP as a target.

-1. Configure DNS entry of the vCenter for local IP address usage.
+1. Configure the DNS entry of the vCenter for local IP address usage.

 Go to your SDDC Management – Settings – vCenter FQDN and select the Private vCenter IP address.